jordyorel/orus-lang/docs/MISSING.md

 for i in 0..=5:
     print("Index: ", i)  // 0, 1, 2, 3, 4, 5 (inclusive end)

-# ✅ IMPLEMENTED: Advanced range syntax with step and direction validation
+# Advanced range syntax with step and direction validation
 for i in 0..10..2:
     print("Even: ", i)  // 0, 2, 4, 6, 8 (step=2) - WORKING